 “Music learning supports all learning.
 Not that Mozart makes you smarter, but it’s a very integrating, stimulating pastime or activity,” Guilmartin says.

 Forbes Magazine states, “…It’s sure to be music to parents’ ears: After nine months of weekly training, in piano or voice, new research shows young students’ IQs rose nearly three points more than their untrained peers…”.
 Music is important for a student’s brain development, especially young children.
-If a child is not ready yet for private lessons, he/she can greatly benefit from group or semi-private music programs.
-G-Clef Music Academy has several music programs available for young beginners.
+If a child is not ready yet for private lessons, he/she can greatly benefit from private or semi-private music lessons.

 “When you look at children ages two to nine, one of the breakthroughs in that area is music’s benefit for language development, which is so important at that stage,” says Luehrisen.
 While children come into the world ready to decode sounds and words, music education helps enhance those natural abilities.
 “Growing up in a musically rich environment is often advantageous for children’s language development,” she says.
 But Luehrisen adds that those inborn capacities need to be “reinforced, practiced, celebrated,” which can be done at home or in a more formal music education setting.